 In humanitarian emergencies, we provide cash transfers or cash-for-work programs to help families in crisis buy food and support local markets while also enabling them to make their own choices about their most urgent needs.

-Every year we reach 14.7 million people with lifesaving programs in 50 countries.
+We reach more than 21 million people with lifesaving programs in 45+ countries.

 We are there for children and families before and after disaster strikes.
 We enable people to provide for themselves, see their children grow up strong, and for whole communities to prosper.
 We constantly search for more effective solutions, while sharing our knowledge and expertise with the world.
 We push for long-term change.
 We will never give up.
 Until the world is free from hunger.